The combination of calcium carbonate and magnesium is commonly found in antacids. These medicines provide heartburn relief.

 - Blood and urine tests

 - Breathing support, including oxygen and a tube through the mouth into the lungs

 With proper medical treatment, most people recover completely.

 Death can occur from serious heart rhythm disturbances.

 Gratton MC, Werman HA.
 Peptic ulcer disease and gastritis.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 77.

-Kulig K. General Approach to the Poisoned Patient.
-In: Marx, JA, ed.
+Kulig K. General approach to the poisoned patient.
+In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2013:chap 147.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 147.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.